 To ensure fairness for every artist, the rules contained in this agreement will be strictly enforced.
 Consequences for violating the Code of Conduct are at the discretion of show management and can include your removal from the show with no refunds, as well as possible exemption from participating in future shows.

-Please also ensure that if you feel that your safety or others' safety is in question, you report it directly to security onsite.
+If you feel that your safety or others' safety is in question, please report it directly to security onsite.
 If you or someone else has been involved in an incident we should be aware of, please also submit a report here.

 And if you have any questions about any of the above, feel free to reach out to us at firstname.lastname@example.org.